parof/parof.github.io/_pages/about.md

 under the supervision of Professor [Antoine Miné](https://www-apr.lip6.fr/~mine/), within the [ERC MOPSA project](http://mopsa.lip6.fr/).
 Previously, I obtained a BSc and an MSc in Computer Science at University of Padua (Italy).
-For my [Master's Thesis](https://github.com/parof/master-thesis) I worked on ω-regular languages inclusion.
+For my [Master's Thesis](https://github.com/parof/master-thesis) I worked on the language inclusion problem for ω-regular languages.

 My research interests include security and automated formal methods, in particular by Abstract Interpretation.